USAID-OHA-SI/coRps/2022-04-25/rbb-strings.md

 patterns in strings.
 They are constructed in a similar manner to arithmetic expressions, by using special characters and various operators to combine smaller expressions.
-While these can be daunting to learn at first, but can ultimately be very useful your ability to wrangle and manipulate strings.
+While these can be daunting to learn at first, they can ultimately be very useful to your ability to wrangle and manipulate strings.

-In R, regular expressions are written as strings - however, some characters can be be represented directly as an R string, and instead are represented as **special characters**, which are patterns that hold specific meaning:
+In R, regular expressions are written as strings - however, some characters can be be represented directly as an R string, and some are instead represented as **special characters**, which are patterns that hold specific meaning:

 Let’s start with some basic matching, using `str_view()`.
 In its simplest form, we can use regular expressions to match exact strings.
-You’ll notice here that the “io” pattern of each string is highlighted using `str_view()`
+You’ll notice here that the “io” pattern in each string is highlighted using `str_view()`

 ``` r